Sanselll/unity-mcp/README.md

 ### Manual Tool Extension

 Developers can extend the system by manually creating JSON tool files in the `Tools/Custom/` directory.
-See the [Tool Development](#-tool-development) section for details on the JSON format and hot-reloading capabilities.
+See the [📝 Tool Development](#-tool-development) section for details on the JSON format and hot-reloading capabilities.

 ### API Endpoints